 The fossil fuel industry is not the only strange bedfellow for the Democrats’ favorite law firm.
 Another Perkins Coie client, Amazon, is notorious for opposing workers’ rights to unionize.
 Last April, Amazon landed on the National Council for Occupational Safety and Health’s “dirty dozen” list of most dangerous places to work in the U.S. due to repeated safety violations.
 The party platform says that workers “who have been mistreated should never be denied their right to fight for fair treatment under the law” and that “Americans should earn at least $15 an hour and have the right to form or join a union.”
 Amazon has repeatedly crushed its workers’ attempts to form unions since its founding in 1994.

 And while the Democratic Party often criticizes Republicans for their ties to Big Money interests and megadonors like Charles Koch, Perkins Coie has played a major role in deregulating campaign finance laws so that wealthy individuals and corporations can more easily pump money into the political system.
 Marc Elias, firmwide chair of Perkins Coie’s Political Law practice, was the author of a provision passed by Congress in 2014 that greatly expanded the amount of money individuals can give to national party committees each year.
-In 2010, Elias and Perkins Coie filed an advisory opinion with the Federal Election Commission (FEC) that led to the creation of super PACs with the ability to raise and spend unlimited amounts of cash on political expenditures like ads.
+In 2010, Elias and Perkins Coie filed an advisory opinion request with the Federal Election Commission (FEC) that led to the creation of super PACs with the ability to raise and spend unlimited amounts of cash on political expenditures like ads.

 Perkins Coie also works with hawkish defense companies like Honeywell and Boeing, pharmaceutical companies that are members of trade groups opposing the Democrats’ drug pricing reforms, and Facebook, for which it helped lobby the FEC for an exemption from political advertising disclosure rules.